Problems with parking portal prevent some students from buying passes

 “The one that I wanted, which is the one everyone wanted, the red one, is sold out,” Benzecry said.
 “Only night and weekend passes were available when I finally logged in.”

+Sobaram said it is typical for passes in popular zones to sell out quickly.
+“More than half of students want the purple or red passes,” he said.
+“Not everyone is going to get the zone they want.
+But every upperclassman student that wants to park on campus will be able to park on campus.”

-A message on the parking portal Monday afternoon said, “There are no permits available for you to purchase.
+Some students saw a message on the parking portal Monday afternoon said, “There are no permits available for you to purchase.
 Please contact the Parking & Transportation department to review your options.”

+Sobaram said students may have seen this message if they are new to the university, already bought a 2018-2019 permit or recently moved off campus.
+Because permit applications opened for residential students last week, the parking permit system may have denied access to commuter passes for students who only recently moved off campus.

+Freshman living in residential colleges are not permitted to have a car on campus.

-TMH spoke to students who went to the Parking and Transportation office in the McKnight Building Monday morning, who were told they had few – if any – options.
+TMH spoke to students who went to the Parking and Transportation office in the McKnight Building Monday morning, who were told they would not be able to purchase passes for the sold-out zones.

+Parking and Transportation employees suggested that students purchase passes for other zones, and wait to see if any students holding the sold-out passes leave the university or cancel their permits, which would allow waitlisted students to upgrade to a different zibe.

 “It’s frustrating because I’m in the College of Engineering, which is on the other side of campus, and anywhere else I park [besides the red zone]is a 10 to 15 minute walk,” Benzecry said.
 “I already drive 45 to 50 minutes, plus the time it takes walking to get to my office.”

-Other students made light of the issue on Facebook.
+Some students made light of the issue on Facebook.

-University of Miami Parking and Transportation, which announced a switch to digital parking permits for the fall 2018 semester, has not yet responded to a request for comment.

-The Parking and Transportation website said new students will be able to purchase parking passes after midnight July 16, but it remains unclear if there will be any passes available to purchase.
+The Parking and Transportation website said new students will be able to purchase parking passes after midnight July 16.
 University employees and residential students were able to purchase parking passes on June 25 and July 2, respectively.

+Parking and Transportation sells, on average, around 7,000 passes to commuter students per year, Sobaram said.
+During peak parking hours, Monday through Thursday from 11 a.m. to 2 p.m., around 5,000 of these students are parked on campus.

+This is also the first year that parking passes will be fully digital.
+Parking enforcement officers have been equipped with license plate recognition technology, and will be able to pull up students’ parking permits from scanned license plates.
+No physical permits will be issued.

 This story will be updated as more information becomes available.